Updated: April 12th, 2026

 Address past emotional trauma head on

-I know how tempting it can be to bury your head in the sand.
-So many women tell me a past trauma is behind them and they just want to forget it.
+It’s so tempting to bury your head in the sand around emotional trauma.
+So many women say they just want to forget their past trauma.
 Unfortunately, your body won’t let you.
 Unless you’ve really dealt with the issue, you’ll continue to feel the effects, even years later.

 Healing from trauma is best done with the help of a professional.
 There are many amazing programs that clients have found success with, including the Hoffman Process and Emotional Freedom Techniques (EFT).
 Psychotherapists have a range of programs and tools at their disposal.
 You may need to try a few options before you find the one that’s right for you.
 But don’t give up – this work is too important!